ShriHari33/Assemblers.github.io/README.md

 _Below is an introduction that I feel would be helpful to understand the project on an abstract level.
 Feel free to skip to the next section if you are already familiar with the concepts._

 # Introduction  <a name="introduction"></a>
-* Understanding of the two-pass assembler:
+* <u>Understanding of the two-pass assembler</u>:
-    - An assembler is essentially an algorithm that is used to convert a respective assembly code into the respective machine code.
+    - An assembler is essentially an algorithm that is used to _convert_ a respective **assembly program** into the respective **machine code**.
 A two-pass assembler does this exact thing in _2 distinct steps_.
-    The first pass is used to generate the symbol table and the second pass is used to generate the object code.
+    The first pass is used to _generate the symbol table_ and the second pass is used to _generate the object code_ using the symbol table that was generated in the first pass.

-* Understanding of the SIC/XE architecture:
+* <u>Understanding of the SIC/XE architecture</u>:
     - The [SIC/XE](https://en.wikipedia.org/wiki/Simplified_Instructional_Computer#:~:text=There%20is%20also%20a%20more%20complicated%20machine%20built%20on%20top%20of%20SIC%20called%20the%20Simplified%20Instruction%20Computer%20with%20Extra%20Equipment%20(SIC/XE)) architecture is an *extension* of the [SIC](https://en.wikipedia.org/wiki/Simplified_Instructional_Computer) architecture.
 The SIC/XE architecture has more features than the SIC architecture.
 The SIC/XE architecture supports **more registers**, **more addressing modes**, and **more instructions** than the SIC architecture, making it _more powerful and versatile_ due to the hardware enhancements.

-* Understanding of the SIC/XE instructions:
+* <u>Understanding of the SIC/XE instructions</u>:
-    - The SIC/XE instructions are divided into three categories: 1.
-Format 1 instructions, 2.
-Format 2 instructions, and 3.
-Format 3/4 instructions.
-The Format 1 instructions are the simplest instructions.
-The Format 2 instructions are the instructions that have two operands.
-The Format 3/4 instructions are the instructions that have three operands.
+    - The SIC/XE instructions are divided into three categories:
+    1. Format 1 instructions
+    2. Format 2 instructions
+    3. Format 3/4 instructions
+    The Format 1 instructions are the _simplest instructions_ to test stuff like the I/O, Registers and others.
+The Format 2 instructions are the instructions that have _two operands_, and mainly _revolve around the registers_.
+The Format 3/4 instructions are the instructions that have _one operand, and mainly revolve around the memory_.

-* Understanding of the SIC/XE addressing modes:
+* <u>Understanding of the SIC/XE addressing modes</u>:
     - The SIC/XE addressing modes are divided into five categories:
-        1. Immediate addressing mode
+        1. <u>Immediate addressing mode</u>
             - This mode is used to specify the value of the operand directly
-        2. Direct addressing mode
+        2. <u>Direct addressing mode</u>
             -  This mode is used to specify the address of the operand directly
-        3. Indirect addressing mode
+        3. <u>Indirect addressing mode</u>
-            - This mode is used to specify the address of the operand indirectly.
+            - This mode is used to specify the address of the operand indirectly, where the address of the operand is obtained from operand's data.
-        4. Indexed addressing mode
+        4. <u>Indexed addressing mode</u>
             - This mode is used to specify the address of the operand indirectly with an index register.
-        5. Base-relative addressing mode.
+        5. <u>Base-relative addressing mode</u>.
             - This mode is used to specify the address of the operand indirectly with a base register.

-* Understanding of the SIC/XE directives:
+* <u>Understanding of the SIC/XE directives</u>:
     - The SIC/XE directives are used to specify the attributes of the program.
     These are divided into two categories:
-        1. Assembler directives
+        1. <u>Assembler directives</u>
             - The Assembler directives are used to specify the attributes of the program that are used by the assembler.
             Examples of such directives are:  `START, END, BYTE, WORD, RESB, and RESW`.
-        2. Machine directives.
+        2. <u>Machine directives</u>
             - The Machine directives are used to specify the attributes of the program that are used by the machine.
             Examples of such directives are: `LDA, STA, ADD, SUB, MUL, DIV, and COMP`.

-* Understanding of Control Sections:
+* <u>Understanding of Control Sections</u>:
-    - Control Sections allow for the separation of the program into multiple sections that embrace the readability and maintainability of the program.
+    - Control Sections **allow for the separation of the program** into _multiple sections_ that embrace the **readability** and **maintainability** of the program.
-    - The Control Section is a feature of the SIC/XE architecture that allows for the separation of the program into multiple sections.
-The Linker, at link-time, is responsible to link the multiple sections of the program into a single executable program.
+    - The **Linker**, at link-time, is responsible to _link the multiple sections_ of the program into a single executable program.

+* <u>Understanding the Type of Symbols</u>:
+    - The symbols in the SIC/XE architecture are divided into two categories:
+        1. **External Symbols**
+            - The External Symbols are the symbols that are _defined in one Control Section_ but are _referred to in another Control Section_.
+The Linker is responsible to resolve the External Symbols at link-time.
+        2. **Absolute Symbols**
+            - The Absolute Symbols are the symbols that are _defined in one Control Section_ and are _referred to in the same Control Section_.
+The Assembler is responsible to resolve the Absolute Symbols.

 # Objectives <a name="objectives"></a>
-* The primary objective of this project is to implement an efficient Two-Pass assembler for the SIC/XE architecture.
+* The primary objective of this project is to _implement an efficient Two-Pass assembler_ for the SIC/XE architecture, in the aim of which the following sub-objectives are set:
-* The secondary objective of this project is showcase an efficient linker that can link multiple sections of the program into a single executable program.
-* The tertiary objective of this project is to showcase an efficient loader that can load the executable program into the memory and execute it.
+    * To **optimize memory usage and execution time**, making the assembler suitable for use in environments with limited resources.
+    * To ensure **compatibility with the SIC/XE instruction set**, enabling the assembler to accurately translate mnemonic instructions into machine code.
+    * To support **all addressing modes** provided by the SIC/XE architecture, enhancing the flexibility and capability of the assembler.
+    * To implement **error detection and reporting mechanisms**, assisting developers in identifying and correcting syntax or semantic errors in their assembly code.
+    * To provide **clear and comprehensive documentation** on how to use the assembler, including examples of assembly programs and explanations of the assembly process.
+    * To use **modern C++ features** to write _clean, efficient, and maintainable code_, following _best practices_ and _design principles_, and to have detailed discussions on the choice of Data Structures.
+    * To create a **user-friendly interface** for the assembler on the _command-line interface_, to facilitate ease of use for both beginners and experienced users.
+    * To ensure **extensibility** of the assembler, allowing for future enhancements such as support for additional features such as _Program Blocks_, _Parallel Processing_, and _Optimization Techniques_.
+    * To structure the **project across multiple header and C++ source files**, promoting _modularity_ and _maintainability_, facilitating _parallel development_, _simplifying debugging_, and enhancing the _readability_ and organization of the codebase.
+    * To employ **GNU Make** as the **build system** to _manage the compilation process efficiently_, leveraging its capabilities to automate the build process and ensure a smooth development workflow across multiple platforms.

 # Design <a name="design"></a>
 * The design of the Two-Pass assembler is divided into two distinct steps:
-    1. The 1st pass
+    1. <u>The 1st pass</u>
         - This is used to _generate the Symbol Table_ respective to **each Control Section**.
 The symbol table is used to store the symbols and their respective addresses to help in the second pass.
-    2. The 2nd pass
+    2. <u>The 2nd pass</u>
         - This is used to _generate the Object Code_ that is **further utilised by the Linker and Loader** to process the program.
 The object code is generated by using the symbol table that was generated in the first pass.

 ## Possible Data Structures that can be used for the Two-Pass Assembler: